Quentin Tarantino's unrealized projects: Cinema of the Outrageous

 Cinema of the Outrageous was a book that Tarantino started about directors.

+Mort the Dead Teenager

+In May 2002, Tarantino was set to executive produce a film adaptation of the Marvel Comics character Mort the Dead Teenager, via A Band Apart, for Dimension Films.
+In 2003, Jessica Simpson was reportedly cast as Mort's love interest, with test footage shot, before the project was scrapped.

 Kill Bill video game

-In 2002, it was announced that Vivendi Games (originally Black Label Games) had acquired the rights to develop a video game based on Kill Bill that was meant to coincide with the film's 2003 release, with Tarantino serving as creative consultant.
+In October 2002, it was announced that Vivendi Games (originally Black Label Games) had acquired the rights to develop a video game based on Kill Bill that was meant to coincide with the film's 2003 release, with Tarantino serving as creative consultant.
 The project was shelved in 2003, with some demo footage leaking online.

+Untitled Sergio Corbucci biography

+In July 2012, Tarantino revealed he was writing a biographical novel about film director Sergio Corbucci.

+The Hateful Eight novel

+In January 2014, after the script for The Hateful Eight leaked online, Tarantino planned to scrap the film and adapt the script as a novel instead.

+Django Unchained TV miniseries

+In May 2014, Tarantino has said in an interview that he has ninety minutes of unused material and considered re-editing Django Unchained into a four-hour, four-night cable miniseries.
+Tarantino said that breaking the story into four parts would be more satisfying to audiences than a four-hour movie: "... it wouldn't be an endurance test.
+It would be a miniseries.
+And people love those."

 The Hateful Eight stage adaptation

 In early 2016, Tarantino announced that he plans to write and direct a stage play version of The Hateful Eight, something that he still had an interest in pursuing by June 2021.

+Untitled 1970 project

+In October 2016, Tarantino revealed he was researching the year 1970 for a project, saying "am I going to write a book?
+Maybe.
+Is it going to be a six-part podcast?
+Maybe.
+A feature documentary?
+Maybe.
+I'm figuring it out."

 Once Upon a Time in Hollywood extended cut

 In August 2019, it was reported that a four-hour extended cut of Once Upon a Time in Hollywood could arrive on Netflix, in a similar fashion to the extended cut of The Hateful Eight, something actor Brad Pitt confirmed in September 2019 as something Tarantino had discussed.
 In January 2020, Tarantino, stated that the extended cut would likely be available in approximately one year.
 In June 2021, Tarantino said the cut would probably be released "in a couple of years."
 It will be roughly three hours and 20 minutes and is currently intended for a theatrical release.